mattsigal/matthewsigal/content/publication/Sigal2012c.md

 +++

-authors = ["Matthew J. Sigal", "Michael Pettit"] title = "Information overload, professionalization, and the origins of the Publication Manual of the American Psychological Association." date = "2012-12-01"
+authors = ["Matthew J. Sigal", "Michael Pettit"] title = "Information overload, professionalization, and the origins of the Publication Manual of the American Psychological Association" date = "2012-12-01"

 # Publication type.